metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

-- `interface_name` (String) InterfaceName is the name of the interface the cilium-operatorwill use to allocate all the IPs on
+- `interface_name` (String) InterfaceName is the name of the interface the cilium-operator will use to allocate all the IPs on

 <a id="nestedatt--spec--encryption"></a>